 Recently I finished going through the 10,000+ photos I had on my old laptop (I deleted a lot – I got just under 4.000!)
 I saw a lot of photos of my old life and the harsh living situations I used to have.
 It was difficult to see, but it made me feel a new gratitude for the home I have now.
 I don’t want to give the impression that my life has always been cozy and hyggelig or that Joel and I got here all on our own, so I want to share how I got to where I am and the dangerous living environments I’ve been in.

 So, I used to live in a shed with Joel and my late cat, Binx, on his mom and stepdad’s property.
-We lived this way for a year and 8 months before we left for Ireland.
+We lived this way for a year and 8 months before we left for Ireland in August 2018.
 It did have electricity, A/C, internet, and glass doors so we could have light during the day, but it was not a Pinterest-worthy cottage by any stretch of the imagination.
 It was at the back of a chicken yard, and living in the woods of South Florida, we dealt with bugs.
 It was horrible.

 It wasn’t meant for living in, and mold developed in the corner where the bed was.
 Because of that, I got sick every couple of months.
 I had no idea that was why I was getting sick until we had to move the furniture out before the hurricane, and saw how bad it was.
 We treated the mold and I stopped getting sick after that, but the air quality was still really poor.